agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 [frame_iter]: #frame_iter-function
 [update_artists]: #update_artists-function

-The artists that are updated each frame must be kept in an interable container.
+The artists that are updated each frame must be kept in an iterable container.
 A normal list will work, but a more convenient way to do this is using a [`namedtuple`][namedtuple].
-This will let us access the different artists like `artists.flux_line`, instead of having to remember their index number.
+This will let us access the different artists by name, for example `artists.flux_line`, instead of having to remember their index number.

 [namedtuple]: https://docs.python.org/2/library/collections.html#collections.namedtuple